rawitat/gtypist_lessons/programming_quotes.typ

  :of a test tube.

 *:SW3_19
-I:Dominica Degrandis, "Making Work Visible" S:Businesses frequently prioritize new feature releases over fixing technical :debt.
+I:[19] Dominica Degrandis, "Making Work Visible" S:Businesses frequently prioritize new feature releases over fixing technical :debt.
 They choose to work on revenue-generating work instead of revenue- :protection work.
 This rarely works out as the business hopes, particularly